marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   ``default`` label).
   This warning is enabled by :option:`-Wall`.

+.. option:: -Wno-switch

+  Default option value for :option:`-Wswitch`.

-.. option:: -Wswitch-default, -Wno-switch-default
+.. option:: -Wswitch-default

   Warn whenever a ``switch`` statement does not have a ``default`` case.

+.. option:: -Wno-switch-default

+  Default option value for :option:`-Wswitch-default`.

-.. option:: -Wswitch-enum, -Wno-switch-enum
+.. option:: -Wswitch-enum

   Warn whenever a ``switch`` statement has an index of enumerated type and lacks a ``case`` for one or more of the named codes of that